Updated December, 2017

 Compromise is midway between the previous four styles (see figure).
 It will lead to a partial fulfillment of the needs, concerns, and goals of both parties.
 Compared to collaboration, few issues are confronted.
 Compromise is appropriate when the goals of the parties are moderately important and not worth the effort and time required for collaboration.

-- Initiate dialogue - Call the family together and establish the fact that you will be open, honest, and attentive to everyone's needs in what is likely to be a sensitive situation.
+- Initiate dialogue - Call the parties involved together and establish the fact that you will be open, honest, and attentive to everyone's needs in what is likely to be a sensitive situation.
 Discuss only present problems and discuss them one at a time.
 Remember, everyone has a right to talk.
 It is important to understand every person's position.

 - Involve all parties - Next, involve all parties in the communication process.
 Involvement begins by asking questions and encouraging others to answer.
 Listen as people respond to your questions.